StageCentral/backstage-workshop/slides/workshop/templates.md

 ## Templating Files

 The actual *templating* occurs in the `fetch:template` action.
-It looks at the files its `input.url` and replaces the placeholders (by default in files with `.njk` extension, but that's modifiable) using the powerful [Nunjucks library](https://mozilla.github.io/nunjucks/) based on values from its `input.values` as shown in the following example:
+It looks at the files at its `input.url` and replaces the placeholders (by default in files with `.njk` extension, but that's modifiable) using the powerful [Nunjucks library](https://mozilla.github.io/nunjucks/) based on values from its `input.values` as shown in the following example:

 ---